ymmx2/eCOALIA/README.md

 ## Introduction

  NeoNMM is a software package for simulating mesoscale (neuronal population) and macroscale (connected neuronal populations at the whole brain level).
-NeoNMM targets computational Neuroscience students, engineers, and researchers, who want to simulate EEG signals with a neurophysiologically grounded neural mass (NMM) as introduced in (1).
+NeoNMM targets computational Neuroscience students, engineers, and researchers, who want to simulate EEG signals with a neurophysiologically grounded neural mass (NMM) as introduced in ([Koksal-Ersoz et al. 2022](https://iopscience.iop.org/article/10.1088/1741-2552/ac8fb4); [Wendling et al. 2024](https://doi.org/10.1016/j.clinph.2024.03.006)).
 The software package requires basic coding skills in Python.

 ## Installation and Setup